/usr/openv/netbackup/bin/bprestore [-A | -B] [-drs] [-F file_options] [-K] [-l |

 Specifies one of the following numbers corresponding to the policy

 type.
-The default is 0 for all clients except Windows, where the
+The default is 0 for all clients except Windows NT/2000, where

 0 = Standard